Tim Scott: Foreign policy

 Scott advocated continued military presence in Afghanistan and believed early withdrawal would benefit al-Qaeda.
 He views Iran as the world's most dangerous country and believes the U.S. should aid pro-democracy groups there.
 Scott opposed the 2011 military intervention in Libya.

 Scott rejected calls for a ceasefire in the Gaza war, saying: "You cannot negotiate with evil.
 You have to destroy it."
 He opposed sending humanitarian aid to Palestinian civilians in the Gaza Strip.
 In a November 2023 Republican presidential primary debate, Scott suggested there could be no U.S.-Iranian diplomatic settlement; when asked about attacks by Iranian proxy forces in Iraq and Syria, he responded, "You actually have to cut off the head of the snake, and the head of the snake is Iran and not simply their proxies."

 China

-In November 2017, in response to efforts by China to purchase US tech companies, Scott was one of nine cosponsors of a bill that would broaden the federal government's ability to prevent foreign purchases of U.S. firms by strengthening the Committee on Foreign Investment in the United States (CFIUS) to allow it to review and possibly decline smaller investments and add national security factors, including whether information about Americans would be exposed as part of transactions or whether a deal would facilitate fraud.
+In November 2017, in response to efforts by China to purchase U.S. tech companies, Scott was one of nine cosponsors of a bill that would broaden the federal government's ability to prevent foreign purchases of U.S. firms by strengthening the Committee on Foreign Investment in the United States (CFIUS) to allow it to review and possibly decline smaller investments and add national security factors, including whether information about Americans would be exposed as part of transactions or whether a deal would facilitate fraud.